dotherightthing/traktor-live-v1/README.md

 The Cricut Maker is a consumer level cutting machine.

-Cricut Design Space is the companion software for the Cricut range .
+Cricut Design Space is the companion software for the Cricut range.

 ##### Cricut process